supercollider/scvim/README.md

 (<https://github.com/tpope/vim-pathogen>) to keep your .vim paths clean.
 See the supplied helpfile how to setup pathogen if you haven't used it before.

-Rename the whole scvim folder to "supercollider" and drop it into your "bundle" folder, e.g.
+Make sure the folder is named 'scvim' and drop it into your "bundle" folder, e.g.
-"~/.vim/bundle/supercollider".
+"~/.vim/bundle/scvim".

 Or just do:
 `
-git clone git://github.com/sbl/scvim.git ~/.vim/bundle/supercollider
+git clone git://github.com/sbl/scvim.git ~/.vim/bundle/scvim
 `

 Symlink SCVim.sc somewhere, where SuperCollider can find it.
 On a **mac** that would be:

 `
-ln -s ~/.vim/bundle/supercollider/sc/SCVim.sc ~/Library/Application\
+ln -s ~/.vim/bundle/scvim/sc/SCVim.sc ~/Library/Application\
 Support/SuperCollider/Extensions/SCVim.sc
 `

 And on a common supercollider **debian/ubuntu** installation:

 `
-ln -s ~/.vim/bundle/supercollider/sc/SCVim.sc /usr/share/SuperCollider/Extensions/SCVim.sc`
+ln -s ~/.vim/bundle/scvim/sc/SCVim.sc /usr/share/SuperCollider/Extensions/SCVim.sc`
 `

 Make sure you are using QT as your main GUI by adding `GUI.qt;` to you